wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 [<a target="_blank" href="https://www.youtube.com/watch?v=7ESQwNJ9HXU&list=PLZKdGEfEyJhKWyryIvx_jm1jn6ZMTi7gW&index=11&t=16s">MINDMAP</a>]

 Strategies: Deter, Delay, Detect, Assess, Respond

+CPTED (Crime prevention through environmental design):
+   * natural access control
+   * natural territorials reinforcement
+   * natural surveillance

+   * People protect territory they feel is their own
+   * People have a certain respect for the territory of others
+   * Intruders do not want to be seen
+   * Limiting access discourages intruders and/or marks them as intruders
+   <br /><br />

+Perimeter of two lines: sterile zone

+Default to lock: fail-secure

 Fail-soft is the capability of a system to terminate non-critical processes when a failure occurs.